Have you got a teen headed back to college in a few days?

 Encourage your teens to try to keep their space back in the dorm/apartment fairly clean.
 It will help with their concentration for studying and with their sleep as well!

 I know my boys have enjoyed having their own rooms for the break-space and room to really spread out!
 Of course, their rooms are complete messes right now, so I will be happy for those rooms to be clean again.

 Your teen is headed back to college, so encourage them to have a discussion with their roommate about next semester now.
 Let your teen know that their roommate may have things that they want to say to them as well.
 It is a conversation that could relieve a lot of pressure on both sides.

-Start the conversation with the roommate by asking if there is anything that they would like to be different for the rest of the year.
+Start the conversation with the roommate by asking if there is anything that they would like to be different for the rest of the year or for the upcoming year.
 Hopefully, that will open up a dialogue.
 Remind your teen to stay positive, and not accusatory.
 Try to find compromises for the main things that are bothersome to each roommate.
 They might even try to write a roommate agreement for this next semester.

 One more thing for your your teen headed back to college to remember, is that exercise is one of the best stress relievers there is!
 This is a great thing for them to add to their working schedule, and make a real effort to fit it in at least 3 times a week.
 Going to the gym is a great place to meet up with friends or to make new friends.

 They should try different classes, different workout times, and different workouts to see what works best for them.
 There is no perfect answer, but switching things up is good for their body and makes things more fun, too.

 Heading back to school should hopefully be better if your teen considers trying even a couple of these strategies.
 Let them know you are always at the other end of a phone call or text, and that you love them no matter what.